muellan/metacache/docs/refseq.md

 Note that the genomes will be downloaded first, which can take some time.

-Once the default database `refseq.db` is built you can classify reads:
+Once the default database `refseq` is built you can classify reads:
 ```
 ./metacache query refseq myReads.fa -out results.txt
 ./metacache query refseq anyFolderWithFastaOrFastqFiles -out results.txt